Creative process

 3D printed & wheel turned

-The wheel process necessitates circular forms, a constraint embraced as a conceptual anchor.
-This ensures a balance between digital fabrication’s vast formal possibilities and a sense of material coherence, preventing the pursuit of form for form’s sake.
+The wheel process imposes circular forms, a constraint embraced as a conceptual anchor.
+It balances the vast possibilities of digital fabrication with a sense of material and formal coherence, preventing the pursuit of form for its own sake.
 Here, 3D printing serves as a tool for generating surfaces, skins, and textures that would be impossible to craft by hand.
-These textures, in turn, engage with specially developed glaze formulations and application techniques, producing nuanced interactions of color, transparency, and depth.
+These textures are entirely produced by custom algorithms (flexible, adaptable, and inspired by natural logics or stochastic processes of indeterminacy) that directly control the machine’s movements and vibrations, creating the final motifs.